Announcement Icon

 Minimum Residence

-Golden Visa residents must spend fourteen days in Portugal within every two-year period.
+Golden Visa residents must spend at least seven days per year in Portugal to maintain residency rights.

-You must provide proof that you have personally made the minimum required investment.
+You must provide proof that you have personally made the minimum required investment in one or more alternative investment opportunities or Portuguese companies that meet the criteria.
 The primary applicant is obligated to maintain this investment for the duration of the Golden Visa residency, including for their dependents.

-However, once you achieve permanent residency or Portuguese citizenship, you are no longer required to maintain the investment and may choose to liquidate it.
+However, once you achieve permanent residency or Portuguese citizenship, you are no longer required to maintain the investment.

 Portugal Golden Visa Application Process

-- Receive your Golden Visa: If approved, you'll receive your Golden Visa.
+• Receive your Golden Visa: When approved, you'll receive your Golden Visa.
 It typically takes six months from your biometrics appointment until you receive your Golden Visa residence cards.
+There is an annual renewal process just to update files such as criminal records which your lawyer or immigration advisor can support you with.

 Required Documentation Details